-In April 2020, Boys and Girls Country obtained a \$770,100 loan from the United States Small Business Administration under the Paycheck Protection Program.
-The term of the loan is two years.
+In March 2021, Boys and Girls Country obtained a \$747,618 loan from the United States Small Business Administration (SBA) under the Paycheck Protection Program.
+The term of the loan is five years.
 The interest rate is 1.0% per annum.
-Under the terms of the loan, principal and interest payments will be deferred for six months from the date of the note.
-Beginning with the seventh month payments of \$43,331 will be required for the remainder of the loan's term.
-Notwithstanding the above, the note is subject to partial or full forgiveness provisions based on the payroll and utility costs incurred for the eight-week period following the date of the loan.
+Principal and interest are subject to partial or full forgiveness based on compliance with certain criteria.
 Boys and Girls Country's management expects to qualify for forgiveness of most, if not all, of the loan's principal.